 How to Improve Social Networking for Your Business

 JANUARY 25, 2012

 Casually telling your friends to Like your company page on Facebook won’t cut it.
-A few of their friends might see posts about your company, but social networks is all about contacting highly targetable customers.
 Social networks like Facebook allow you to run targeted ads based on demographics, people’s interests, and even pages that people Like.
 When you sign up for a service like Alerti, you can see any social media post relating to certain keywords or linking back to certain URL’s.

 How NOT to pitch a blog | Online Marketing Blog

 JUNE 15, 2009

 Online Marketing Blog TopRank’s internet marketing blog on the intersection of digital PR, social and search engine marketing.
 Home About Resources Archives Subscribe Consulting Contact How NOT to pitch a blog 29 Comments | Posted by Lee Odden on Aug 29th, 2007 in Blog Marketing , Blogging , Online Marketing , Online PR In the past I’ve written about blogger relations offering tips on how marketers or PR professionals ought to present their story ideas to bloggers.
 There is no editorial calendar or story board in place with 99% of blogs.